reflex-dev/reflex-web/blog/2024-11-19-microsoft-azure-authentication.md

 ## Putting it all together

-The full code is shown below.
+The full code is shown below and in this [git repo](https://github.com/reflex-dev/reflex-examples/tree/main/azure_auth).
 In this final code we have broken the app down into two different pages, with our state class in `azure_auth/azure_auth/auth/core.py` and the pages in `azure_auth/azure_auth/azure_auth.py`.

 Overall the final workflow is as follows: